UPDATE (April 13, 2021) — All Young Leaders Institute sessions are full and applications are closed.

 Summer 2021 highlights timely, relevant issues to engage students across three sessions: U.S.–China Relations, Public Health, and Social Justice and Civic Engagement.
 The first two sessions will take place virtually, while the third session will be offered in-person only at Asia Society Texas Center.

 Applications for the 2021 Young Leaders Institute are accepted on a rolling basis, with students encouraged to apply early to secure their placement.
-The deadline to apply is Monday, March 29, 2021.
+The extended deadline to apply is Monday, April 12, 2021.
 Click to learn about each session and to apply!

 Session 1: U.S.–China Relations